macicchino/Citi_Bike_Tableau/README.md

 It's not a suprise of why Tableau has become popular within many industries.
 It is a great resource for visualizing and telling the story of data after the raw data has been cleaned.

+I would make two recommendations for analysis.
+  1. We should compare the dataset to another month to see the seasonality of the ridesharing data.
+In addition pulling in Weather data could be useful to see it's impact on ride volume.
+  2. We should created another data variable to measure the distance traveled using the Start Station (Latitude and Longitude) and End Station (Latitude and Longitude).
+We could then filter the longest rides taken and displayed where the longest city bike trips are on a map.
+Also we could validate the trip duration with the trip distance variable and calculate rides average speed (by Gender, Customer Type, etc.)